 The proposal would also exclude from the definition of “family member” domestic employees who share a director’s home, because those relationships are typically commercial, not familial, as intended by the definition.
 In any event, both of these relationships will ultimately need to be scrutinized by a company’s board under the general Nasdaq requirement that the board affirmatively determine that no relationship exists that would interfere with the exercise of independent judgment in carrying out the director’s responsibilities.

 Liquidity.
+(Update: this proposal has been approved.
+See this PubCo post.)
 Nasdaq has also proposed several amendments to increase the requirements for initial listing aimed primarily at ensuring adequate liquidity.
 Under initial listing rules, a company is required to have a minimum number of publicly held shares to list its equity on any Nasdaq tier.
 Currently, that calculation includes restricted shares.
 Nasdaq proposes to revise the initial listing criteria to exclude “restricted securities” from the calculations of a company’s publicly held shares, market value of publicly held shares and round lot holders, given that they are not freely transferable and are generally illiquid.
 To that end, Nasdaq is proposing to add new definitions for “restricted securities,” “unrestricted publicly held shares” and “unrestricted securities.”